 Engel extends its series of linear robots for K 2022 with the new viper 4.
 What is currently the smallest viper model sees the Austrian injection moulding machine manufacturer and automation expert explore a new approach.
 The use of low-voltage drive technology significantly boosts the energy efficiency.
 This innovation is another building block towards establishing a neutral energy footprint in plastics processing.

-Now available in eight s - for nominal load-bearing capacities between 3 and 120 kg, the Engel linear robots can be ideally adapted to the given automation task in injection moulding operation.
+Now available in eight sizes - for nominal load-bearing capacities between 3 and 120 kg, the Engel linear robots can be ideally adapted to the given automation task in injection moulding operation.
 The new viper 4 is primarily used for picking and placing small moulded parts.
 It is designed for manipulation weights of 3 kilograms downstream of the swivel axis and for use on injection moulding machines with a clamping force of up to 2200 kN.
 In simple part picking and placing tasks, the viper 4 achieves a dry cycle time of 5.5 seconds, with a picking time of less than 1 second.

 Energy saver switch for vacuum